alfawal/mozio-api/README.md

 This Python script interacts with the Mozio API to perform a series of operations, such as searching for transportation services, booking a ride, and cancelling a reservation.
 The script is well-documented and easy to follow, and it requires the use of environment variables for the Mozio API key and base URL.

+_You can also check out [this PR](https://github.com/alfawal/mozio-api/pull/1) that was pushed after submitting.
+An alternative way (my preferred) to handle operations._

 ## Prerequisites

 Before running this script, ensure you have the following prerequisites: